What is an Arbitration Award?

 Arbitration Award Defined:

-An arbitration award, as discussed above, is the decision in the case as decided by the arbitrator.
-The award can offer a variety of remedies to the parties depending on the issue of the dispute.
+An arbitration award, as discussed above, is the decision in the case as decided by the state court or the arbitrator.
+The arbitral award can offer a variety of remedies to the parties depending on the issue of the dispute.
 These possibilities include:

-- Money: Many awards will decide that one party will need to pay the other party based on the contract or dispute controlling the award.
+- Money: Many awards will decide that one party must pay the other party based on the contract or dispute controlling the award.

 - Incentives: An arbitrator may add incentives for certain behaviors to encourage the parties to comply with the award.